Funding opportunity

 Strengthening research capacity as part of your application

-We are committed to strengthening research capacity within LMICs and the UK.
-All applicants are required to develop plans to strengthen research capacity within their proposal, which will be assessed as part of the peer review process and inform funding decisions.
+We are committed to strengthening research capacity within low and middle-income countries (LMICs) and the UK.
+All applicants are required to develop plans to strengthen research capacity within their application, which will be assessed by expert reviewers and inform funding decisions.

 We encourage you to start discussing capacity strengthening priorities as early as possible, in consultation with key stakeholders, both within and outside of your project team.
 For example: